 #6.
 Get a part-time job

-You may also consider getting a part-time job in other to raise money.
+You may also consider getting a part-time job in order to raise money.

-These are part-time jobs you can get very easy (in just 2-4 weeks of application)
+These are part-time jobs you can get very easily (in just 2-4 weeks of application)

-- Teaching: they are many schools out there where you can teach and get paid at the end of the month.
+- Teaching: there are many schools out there where you can teach and get paid at the end of the month.

 #7.
 Working As An Affiliate